-Key Audit Matter How our audit addressed the key audit matter 3- Revenue recognised from retail sales and related IT systems Revenue from retail sales amounted to AED 23.2 Our audit approach included the following: billion for the year ended 31 December 2023.
+Key Audit Matter How our audit addressed the key audit matter 2- Revenue recognised from retail sales and related IT systems Revenue from retail sales amounted to AED 23,798.66 million for the year ended 31 December 2024.
 There are complex IT systems in use which comprise multiple IT applications which are used to process large volumes of data pertaining to retail sales transactions that occur throughout the year.
 Given the complexity of the IT systems involved there is an inherent risk around accuracy and completeness of revenue recognized and therefore we considered this area to be a key audit matter.
-The Group's accounting policies relating to revenue recognition are presented in note 3 to the consolidated financial statements and details about the Group's revenue are disclosed in note 19 to the consolidated financial statements.
-Understanding of the significant revenue processes and identification of the key relevant controls and IT systems; Understanding of the control environment and testing of the general IT controls over the main IT systems and applications involved in the revenue recording process; Evaluation of the design and implementation and testing of the operating effectiveness of automated controls residing in the main IT systems and applications involved in the revenue recording process; Assessment of the Group's accounting policy for revenue recognition against the requirements of IFRSs; Performance of the test of details on a sample basis to reconcile daily retail sales to cash collections and subsequent bank deposits; Performance of substantive analytical procedures over retail sales revenue by building an expectation on basis of quantities sold and regulated prices; and Assessment of the adequacy of disclosures in the consolidated financial statements relating to revenue.
+The Group's accounting policies relating to revenue recognition are presented in note 3 to the consolidated financial statements and details about the Group's revenue are disclosed in note 19 to the consolidated financial statements. • we obtained an understanding of the significant revenue processes and identified key relevant controls and IT systems; • we involved our IT Specialists to obtain an understanding of the control environment and to test General IT controls over IT systems and applications involved in the revenue recording process; • we evaluated the design and implementation of controls and tested the operating effectiveness of automated controls residing in the IT systems and applications involved in the revenue recording process; • we assessed the Group's accounting policy for revenue recognition against the requirements of IFRS Accounting Standards; • we performed a test of details on a sample basis to test the reconciliation of daily retail sales to cash collections and subsequent bank deposits; • we performed substantive analytical procedures over retail sales revenue by building an expectation on the basis of quantities sold and regulated prices; and • we assessed the adequacy of disclosures in the consolidated financial statements relating to revenue.